arnorhs/prettier-check/README.md

-# Setup and run prettier with any plugin
+# Setup and run prettier --check with any plugin

-**Setup Prettier** is a github action that provides a cross-platform environment to setup and run prettier --check on your code, using your defined prettier version and dependencies without custom hacks.
+**Setup Prettier** is a github action that provides a way to setup and run `prettier --check` on your code, using your defined prettier version and dependencies without custom hacks.

 ## Why?